-Victor H. Gonzalez, M.D. is a fellowship-trained, board-certified medical doctor.
+Victor H. Gonzalez, M.D. is a fellowship-trained, board-certified ophthalmologist.
 He specializes in ophthalmology and in diseases and surgery of the vitreous body of the eye and the retina.
 This subspecialty is sometimes known as vitreoretinal medicine and includes the diagnosis and treatment of macular degeneration and diabetic retinopathy.

 He has been in practice since 1995 and founded Gulf Coast Eye Institute in 2007, a practice that now has six locations and serves the entire Rio Grande Valley region.

 Dr. Gonzalez earned his medical degree from Harvard Medical School, completed his residency at Doheny Eye Institute at Los Angeles County Hospital in Los Angeles, California and then completed a rigorous vitreoretinal fellowship at Massachusetts Eye and Ear Infirmary at Harvard Medical School.

 Dr. Gonzalez is a member of the American Academy of Ophthalmology.
 He is a member of the Association for Research in Vision and Ophthalmology and is an active researcher in blindness prevention.
 You can find some of his publications on our research page.